lausted/cl_borrelia_plasmid_plot/README.md

-# cl_borrelia_plasmid_plot
+# Borrelia Plasmid Plotter

-Simple graphical representation of Borrelia plasmids using Matplotlib.
+A tool to create simple graphical representations of Borrelia plasmids using Matplotlib.